DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc F - Lady Wachter's Wish.md

 Wachterhaus is largely as described in <span class="citation">N4.
 Wachterhaus (p.
 110)</span>, but with the following changes:

 ***Stella's Bedroom.*** Stella Wachter doesn't scratch at her door or call out to the players in <span class="citation">N4l.
 Upstairs Hall (p.
 113)</span>.
-If found, she is dull-eyed and non-responsive, incapable of speaking to the players or even moving of her own volition.
+If found, she is dull-eyed and non-responsive, incapable of speaking to the players.
 (This is because she has lost her soul, which is currently trapped in the Ethereal Plane.
 See [[Arc H - The Lost Soul]] for more information.)

 Additionally, Stella's room is neither musty nor dark, and her bed is not fitted with leather straps.
 Instead, her room is well-appointed, including a woven lavender rug, a comfortable armchair with floral patterns, and a small bookcase with a collection of carved wooden cats atop it.
 (The cats were whittled by her older brother, Karl, as get-well gifts following Stella’s illness.)